dylancom/react-native-airplay-button/README.md

 # react-native-airplay-cast

-Stream audio or video to AirPlay-enabled devices.
+Stream audio or video to AirPlay-enabled devices with a customizable AirPlay button.

 ## Installation